Zero Woman: Dangerous Game

 Zero Woman: Dangerous Game (Zero WOMAN　危ない遊戯, Zero Woman: Abunai yūgi) is a 1998 V-Cinema erotic thriller film starring Chieko Shiratori.
 It is the sixth installment of the Zero Woman film series.

 Plot

-Rei, a woman without a past or identity, is an undercover agent to the Zero Department, a deadly underground division of the Japanese police force.
-Someone has been slaughtering innocent people for the medical Black market.
+Rei, a woman without a past or identity, is an undercover agent for the Zero Department, a deadly underground division of the Japanese police force.
+Someone has been slaughtering innocent people for the medical black market.
 Rei is assigned to kill the mysterious criminal, and her only lead is a mistress of a large criminal boss, who is seducing Rei.